michelereginabora/michelereginabora.github.io/README.md

 #### Important Note for Production

 **Please Note:** The current server configuration is suitable for local development.
 If you plan to deploy this website to a production environment, additional adjustments are necessary.
 For a production-ready setup, consult the documentation of your hosting provider and make the necessary modifications to enhance security and performance.

+**Production Environment:**
+For the live version of the website, the form submission is currently configured to use a cloud-based server.
+If you are hosting the website in production, ensure that the form submission endpoint in the `index.html` file points to the appropriate server.

+For more details, refer to the [Server Documentation](server-form\server-gcloud-app-engine.md)

 </br>